 For suppressors that are self-cleaning, you may still be tempted to take them apart now and then and give the guts a good scrubbing.
-We sell a baffle removal tool for this purpose, which makes the takedown of most user-serviceable silencers (including our own BANISH and Varminter lines) easy.
+Among the suppressor accessories we sell is the baffle removal tool, which makes the takedown of most user-serviceable silencers (including our own BANISH and Varminter lines) easy.

 Once inside, use a good solvent and brush to clean your suppressor.
 If your suppressor uses a piston, now is a good time to clean and lube that system.
 You should also inspect and replace if needed, any rubber O-rings.

 In short, sealed or user-serviceable, you really don’t have to clean a rifle suppressor, and rarely should be getting inside of them unless there are components that require examination now and then.
 Rimfire silencers should be cleaned often, while handgun suppressors may need cleaning based on the type of ammo you use and the manufacturer recommendations.

 - DO follow manufacturer guidelines and instructions.
 Failure to do so may void your warranty or even make your silencer unsafe to use.

 - DO reassemble your silencer correctly.
 If you don’t do this, all manner of catastrophic failures could occur.
 While this makes for informative and possibly even entertaining internet videos, we’d prefer a world without that sort of thing.
 Consult your silencer manual for instructions on assembly.